richchapler/AzureSolutionsDocumentation/docs/curricula/SQL_ConfigurationOptimization.md

 When SQL Server is installed by default, it’s set to use as much memory as it can because it’s designed to run on dedicated servers.
 However, on a VM with 8GB of memory, you need to leave enough memory for the operating system and any other applications.
 Here are some points and guidelines:

-- **Default Setting**: By default, SQL Server’s "max server memory" is set very high (2,147,483,647 MB) to allow it to use as much available memory as possible on a dedicated machine.
+- Default Setting: By default, SQL Server’s "max server memory" is set very high (2,147,483,647 MB) to allow it to use as much available memory as possible on a dedicated machine.
 This isn’t ideal for a VM where the OS also needs memory.

-- **Rule of Thumb**: A common approach is to reserve about 20–25% of total memory for the OS and other background processes.
+- Rule of Thumb: A common approach is to reserve about 20–25% of total memory for the OS and other background processes.
 On an 8GB VM, that might mean allocating around 6GB for SQL Server (i.e. 75% of 8GB).

-- **Calculations**:
+- Calculations:

     - Total Memory: 8GB
     - Reserved for OS and other services: ~2GB (this can vary based on what else is running)
     - Memory for SQL Server: 8GB − 2GB = 6GB
         This 6GB is a starting point; you may adjust based on your workload.

-- **Absolute Minimum**: While SQL Server can run on very low memory (1GB or even less for small, light workloads), settings as low as 32MB are far below what is necessary for even minimal functionality.
+- Absolute Minimum: While SQL Server can run on very low memory (1GB or even less for small, light workloads), settings as low as 32MB are far below what is necessary for even minimal functionality.
 For production or even testing environments, at least 1–2GB is usually needed, though more is recommended for better performance.

 - Practical Steps:

-    - **Monitor your current usage**: Use Performance Monitor or DMVs (like `sys.dm_os_memory_clerks`) to see how much memory SQL Server is actually using.
+    - Monitor your current usage: Use Performance Monitor or DMVs (like `sys.dm_os_memory_clerks`) to see how much memory SQL Server is actually using.

-    - **Gradual adjustment**: Instead of drastically lowering the memory, adjust it incrementally while observing performance and stability.
+    - Gradual adjustment: Instead of drastically lowering the memory, adjust it incrementally while observing performance and stability.

-    - **Test different settings**: In your case, you might try setting "Maximum server memory" to 6GB and see how the system behaves compared to higher or lower settings.
+    - Test different settings: In your case, you might try setting "Maximum server memory" to 6GB and see how the system behaves compared to higher or lower settings.

 By using these guidelines and calculations, you can determine a good memory allocation for SQL Server on your 8GB VM, ensuring the OS remains responsive while SQL Server has enough resources to perform efficiently.